daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

     <summary>:bulb: Why is conda important?</summary>
     <br>

-  Conda will allows the downloading and managment of packages through use of the command `conda`.
+  The installation of Conda will allow the downloading and managment of packages through use of the command `conda`.
 This command will appear throughout the guide and facilitate the remainder of the set-up.

   </details>